showyourwork/showyourwork/docs/integration_tests.rst

-Each of these tests creates a temporary repository in the `github.com/showyourwork` organization with the same name as the test (but in ``snake_case`` instead of ``camelCase``); if a repository already exists, the test will force-push new commits to it, mimicing the behavior of a newly created repository.
+Each of these tests creates a temporary repository in the `github.com/showyourwork` organization with the same name as the test (but in ``snake_case`` instead of ``camelCase``); if a repository already exists, the test will force-push new commits to it, mimicking the behavior of a newly created repository.

 Remote tests are spawned from the `remote_integration_tests.yml`